cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 end of the trace is symbolic.
 Phrased differently, the `pc` can (somehow) be influenced by attacker-controllable values, potentially leading to control-flow hijacking attacks.

-**Note**: In case you want to hook invocations of function `fets` without marking read values as being symbolic, make the corresponding hook to use mode `skip`.
+**Note**: In case you want to hook invocations of function `fgets` without making the read string symbolic, define the corresponding hook to use mode `skip`.

 **Note**: [Morion](https://github.com/pdamian/morion) is a *proof-of-concept (PoC)* tool intended to be used for experimenting with symbolic execution on (real-world) (ARMv7) binaries.
 It currently implements (only) a handful of hooks for common `libc` functions.
 These should be extended in future work (pull requests are welcome).
 ### Analyzing Symbolic State
-If we symbolize inputs an attacker can control, symbolic execution not only allows us to see which parts of our target binary can be influence, but also how this may happen.
-At the end of a symbolic execution run, [Morion](https://github.com/pdamian/morion) for instance analyzes the symbolic state (can be disabled using option `--skip_state_analysis`).
+If we symbolize inputs that an attacker can control, symbolic execution not only allows us to see which parts of a target binary can be influenced, but also how this may happen.
+At the end of a symbolic execution run, [Morion](https://github.com/pdamian/morion) for instance analyzes the **symbolic state** (can be disabled using option `--skip_state_analysis`).
 This means that an overview is given about which registers and memory locations are based on symbolic variable(s).
 In the example of the collected trace of binary *circled*, one immediately sees that the program counter (register `pc`) is one of these candidates.
 Remember that we only marked inputs an attacker might control as being symbolic, meaning that an attacker can potentially influence the program's control-flow.